 Over the years, we have studied and observed an interior designer’s workflow and the specific points of friction they encounter each project.
-It’s no secret that one of the most inconvenient barriers in completing a project is the time it takes to render the final image.
+It’s no secret that one of the most inconvenient barriers in completing a project is the time it takes to render the final image and create content ready for VR.
 Depending on a variety of factors, the processing time could easily range from a couple of hours to a few days.
 To cut down the time spent to something a little more reasonable, designers have no choice but to opt for a lesser quality or an image that is smaller in size.

 Perhaps your current process may consist of using a CAD program like SketchUp to create your 3D model, uploading the project to a render engine like V-Ray, then waiting a few hours until you get your project back.
 While this process has become very much the norm, cloud-based rendering for interior design offers an alternative solution that targets many of the pain points designers face when completing a project.

 Today, we’ll be exploring the benefits of cloud rendering specific to the interior design industry.

 1. Shave Down Your Rendering Time

 Arguably, the most significant benefit of cloud-based rendering in interior design is how time-efficient it is.
 With using a cloud renderer, projects that used to take a few hours to render are now processed and ready to be sent off to your client in a fraction of the time.
 Rendering platforms are only able to achieve this by taking advantage of a method of computing called parallel processing.
 Parallel processing, also known as parallel computing, works by drawing power from servers to execute tasks simultaneously.
 Simply put, parallel computing works like combining the computing power of 10 computers to execute a task at the same time versus just the one PC.

 While your project is rendering, utilize your free time effectively to host a team meeting or begin working on your other projects